Skip to main content

 Muscle tissue is a primary site for glucose uptake; building and maintaining muscle mass creates a larger “sink” for glucose, reducing the burden on the pancreas to produce insulin and thereby lessening the suppressive pressure on SHBG.

 Body composition also plays a central role.
 Excess adipose tissue, especially visceral fat, is metabolically active and promotes a state of chronic, low-grade inflammation.
-This inflammatory signaling can interfere with and contribute to insulin resistance, further suppressing SHBG.
+This inflammatory signaling can interfere with liver function and contribute to insulin resistance, further suppressing SHBG.
 Therefore, a key goal of any SHBG-enhancing protocol is achieving and maintaining a healthy body fat percentage.
 This creates a virtuous cycle ∞ improved body composition enhances insulin sensitivity, which in turn helps elevate SHBG.

 Improving insulin sensitivity through diet and exercise is the most potent non-pharmacological method for increasing SHBG production.